 - Administer treatments to patients

-- Teach your patients about managing their injury or illness
+- Teach your patients about managing their injuries or illness

 - Develop nursing care treatment plans

-- Treat patients for their injury or illness
+- Treat patients for their injuries or illness

 - Perform routine lab work